Syria (2011- present)

-- Help secure a landmark UN Security Council Resolution authorizing the cross border delivery of aid into Syria, the first time the UN mandated that aid be delivered into a country against its will;
+- Help secure a landmark UN Security Council Resolution authorizing the cross-border delivery of aid into Syria, the first time the UN mandated that aid be delivered into a country against its will;

 - Convince the Arab League to adopt targeted measures against Syria such as an arms embargo, asset freeze and suspension of Syria’s membership of the League.

-In March 2015, Crisis Action coordinated the WithSyria coalition to mark the fourth anniversary of the crisis.
-The “Turn the Lights Back On” campaign centered on satellite images which showed that 83% of night time light had gone out across in Syria since 2011 and engaged hundreds of millions people across the world.
+- Marked the fourth anniversary of the conflict in 2015 with the “Turn the Lights Back On” campaign which launched satellite images showing 83% of night time light had gone out in Syria since 2011.